 The entry-level Sport versions feature a reversing camera, cruise control with a speed limiter, front and rear parking sensors, brake assist and Audi's Pre sense city system which warns of a potential collision and can initiate emergency braking if required.

 Moving up to top-spec Vorsprung trim brings a host of standard safety kit including adaptive cruise control, a traffic sign recognition system, Turn Assist, Active Lane Assist, Audi's Pre-sense collision warning and auto braking function, Side Assist, Park Assist and an Exit warning which alerts occupants to any vehicles or cyclists approaching from behind before they leave the vehicle.

 Audi offers a standard three-year warranty with a 60,000-mile limit.
 This is slightly behind BMW's warranty, which lasts for the same amount of time, but has unlimited mileage cover.

 Audi offers extensions to its cover that can take it up to five years and 90,000 miles, which can be added when you spec up your new Q5.

 Audi advises fixed servicing (every 9,300 miles/1 year) or flexible servicing schedules (up to 18,600 miles/2 years).
 The manufacturer recommends the flexible option if you drive longer distances, typically on motorways and main roads, while a fixed schedule is more appropriate if you cover lower mileages and do more city and town centre driving.

 - 1Audi Q5 reviewThe Audi Q5 is refined and comfortable, but other SUV rivals offer a bit more involvement and agility

-- 6Reliability and Safety - currently readingNew engines and chassis should bring improved reliability.
-Plenty of safety kit and a strong NCAP rating provide peace of mind
+- 6Reliability and Safety - currently readingAudi has equipped the Q5 with plenty of safety kit, while a strong Euro NCAP rating provides peace of mind